 - User name: Please specify the user name that is required to access the folder that you specified in the Path section.

 - Password: Specify the Password for the above-specified user.

 - Overwrite an existing file with a newer version: This option will always keep a fresh copy of the subscribed Report.

 - Do not Overwrite the file if a previous version exists: This option will not overwrite the existing file.

 - Increment file names as newer versions are added: This option will add different names for a fresh copy of the subscribed Report.

-- Subscription processing Options: This is Schedule the report subscription in SSRS.
+- Subscription processing Options: This is Schedule the report subscription.

 Let me show you the folder that we are going to use for this Subscription.
 Remember, it should be on Network (Shared Folder).
 And the User name, Password that you are going to provide in the Subscription must have access the privilege to this folder.